wp-plugins/vmix/readme.txt

 2. Search for a video by title or description and get results.
 3. Preview the video.
 4. Embed it on your site.

+== Changelog ==

+= 1.0.1 =
+* Bug fix: JavaScript include being echoed in too many cases...was interrupting a PHP header directive on story submission

+== Upgrade Notice ==

+= 1.0.1 =
+Bug fixes if you were experiencing PHP errors when trying to create/edit a story